zordius/subtask.js/README.md

 * Use hash to define subtasks
 * task.execute() will trigger all subtasks.execute()
+* After all subtasks .execute() done , callback of task.execute() will be triggered.
+* Results of all subtasks .execute() will be collected in a hash.

 ```javascript
 var mathLogic = function (a, b) {